 The Blackburn Inn

-The Blackburn Inn officially opened its doors this Spring.
+The Blackburn Inn officially opened its doors in Spring 2018.
 This 49-room luxury boutique hotel in downtown Staunton,

 has a storied past dating back to the 1800s.
 What was once the Main Administration Building for Western State Hospital, The Blackburn Inn was envisioned and influenced by master builder and Thomas Jefferson protégé, Thomas R. Blackburn.
 This historic building was originally constructed in 1828 and was most likely built by several of Jefferson’s workmen who worked on the then, recently completed University of Virginia.